What is the difference between the DirSync Domain Controller and the Operational Domain Controller?

 Within the Active Roles client, the Active Roles User can choose the Operational Domain Controller as a property of the Active Directory Domain.
 In the Active Roles Console, for example, an Active Roles User can choose the All Tasks | Change Operational DC command on the Active Directory domain object.
 In the Active Roles Web Interface, the Change Operational DC command is present on the Active Directory domain.
 Both the Active Roles Console and the Active Roles Web Interface store the Operational DC setting between sessions (the Active Roles Console stores it in an MSC preference file and the Active Roles Web Interface stores it in a browser cookie).

-If the Operational Domain Controller becomes unavailable, both the Active Roles Console and the Active Roles Web Interface display an error message and provides the User the ability to select another Domain Controller.
+If the Operational Domain Controller becomes unavailable, both the Active Roles Console and the Active Roles Web Interface display an error message and provide the User the ability to select another Domain Controller.

 By default, the Operational Domain Controller is set to the same Active Directory Domain Controller as the current DirSync Server.